Introduction to Stokes structures: Abelianity and strictness

+Theorem \ref{th:abelian} asserts that, if $(\cL,\cL_\bbullet)$ and $(\cL',\cL'_\bbullet)$ are Stokes-filtered local systems, then so are $\ker\lambda$, $\im\lambda$ and $\coker\lambda$ (\ie they also satisfy the local gradedness property).
 The first part of Theorem \ref{th:abelian}, in the non-ramified case, is a consequence of the following more precise result, proved in \S\ref{pf:abelianwithout}:

-\begin{theoreme} Given two non-ramified Stokes-filtered local systems $(\cL,\cL_\bbullet)$ and $(\cL',\cL'_\bbullet)$, there exist trivializations of them in the neighbourhood of any point of~$S^1$ such that any morphism $\lambda$ between them is diagonal with respect to these local trivializations.
-In particular, such a morphism is strict, and the natural pre-Stokes filtrations on the local systems $\ker\lambda$, $\im\lambda$ and $\coker\lambda$ are Stokes filtrations.
+\begin{theoreme} Given two non-ramified Stokes-filtered local systems $(\cL,\cL_\bbullet)$ and $(\cL',\cL'_\bbullet)$, there exist trivializations of them in the neighbourhood of any point of~$S^1$ such that any morphism $\lambda$ between them is diagonal with respect to these local trivializations, hence is strict (Definition \ref{def:strictness}).
+In particular, such a morphism satisfies \eqref{eq:strictnon-ramified}, and the natural pre-Stokes filtrations on the local systems $\ker\lambda$, $\im\lambda$ and $\coker\lambda$ are Stokes filtrations.
 Their sets of exponential factors satisfy

 \end{theoreme}